Ram Charan: 2010–2013: Career fluctuations

 Charan had two films released in 2013.
 His first release was Naayak, directed by V. V. Vinayak, in which he played a dual role, once again after Magadheera.
 Writing to The Times of India, Karthik Pasupulate wrote that "Ram Charan did a great job, though there was no variation shown between the two characters."
 It opened to mixed critical reviews and became a commercial success.
 The film brought him two nominations – the Filmfare Award for Best Actor – Telugu and the SIIMA Award for Best Actor (Telugu), once again, with a Best Actor award at TSR – TV9 National Film Awards.
 The same year he made his Hindi cinema debut alongside Priyanka Chopra in the Telugu-Hindi bilingual film Zanjeer, a remake of the 1973 film of the same name.
 He played the role of ACP Vijay Khanna who swears vengeance on his parents' killer.
 Charan made his debut as a playback singer with the song "Mumbai Ke Hero", composed by Chirrantan Bhatt, from the album Thoofan, the Telugu version of Zanjeer.
 Rediff called it as "an unforgivably bad remake."
-Film critic Rajeev Masand criticized his performance writing that he "comes off as stiff as a wax statue in his Bollywood debut, with barely any emotion, forget brooding anger."
+Film critic Rajeev Masand criticised his performance writing that he "comes off as stiff as a wax statue in his Bollywood debut, with barely any emotion, forget brooding anger."
 Amid huge expectations, the film became a box-office bomb.
-Following the film's box-office performance and critics reviews, Charan decided not to feature again in a Hindi film.